 c) there was an administrative error or some other irregularity in the conduct of the assessment causing the assessment decision to be significantly different

 You must state which ground(s) you wish to appeal under and give details of the reason why you believe the ground was breached.
-You must also provide evidence to support your claim, for example a copy of the relevant section of the course handbook.
+You must also provide evidence to support your claim, for example, a copy of the relevant section of the course handbook.
 You must submit your appeal within two months of the publication of the result and you must make your appeal on an Appeals and Complaints form.
 You will find more information about the Academic Appeals regulations and an appeals form here

 If you would like advice on whether you may have good grounds or help with the appeal process please contact Brookes Union Advice Service.

-I am 0.5% off being awarded an honours degree in next classification up.
+I am 0.5% off being awarded an honours degree in the next classification up.
 Can I do anything?